 - Pain occurs in the lower back, backsides, or upper thighs.

-- The pain usually comes and then goes lasting for few days to months.
+- The pain usually comes and then goes lasting for a few days to months.
 It can become distressing or severe.

-- It feels worse when sitting, bending, lifting or twisting and restored when moving and walking.
+- It feels worse when sitting, bending, lifting, or twisting and restored when moving and walking.

 Sometimes, the patient feels numbness or tingling in arms and legs.
 Degenerative Disc Disease also weakens the leg muscles.

 As already mentioned that the spinal discs contain soft inner core (jellylike) and hard outer surface (connective tissue) and they change in different ways causing Degenerative Disc Disease.

 They can dry out: At the time, we born, the discs in our spine usually contain water.
 When we grow older, spinal discs lose this water and as a result, get thinner.
 Thin, flatter discs can’t absorb the shocks and maintain padding between the vertebrae.
 This condition leads to various spinal problems that cause pain.

 They can crack out: With the passage of years, daily movements and minor injuries cause tiny tears to develop in the outer wall of the spinal disc that contains nerves.
 When these tears develop near the nerves, they can cause pain.
 In case, the disc wall breaks down, the inner soft core pushes over the cracks causing the disc to become swell or slip out of its place.
 This condition of a slipped disc is called herniated or slipped disc.